-When someone says they’re in therapy, you might get an idea of them lying on a couch talking about their childhood to a therapist with tiny glasses who takes a lot of notes and never looks up.
+When someone says they’re in therapy, you might get an idea in your head of them lying on a couch talking about their childhood to a therapist with tiny glasses taking notes.
 But the reality is that therapy is 1000% different than it was back in the days of Freud, and there are countless different techniques that the therapist may use.

 Many therapists incorporate a variety of techniques into sessions, depending on what the client needs.
 But if you’re the client and you’ve never heard of any of these techniques or don’t have any preference, the therapist may just use what they prefer.
 These techniques can make therapy experiences completely different, so it’s important to have a basic idea of what you’re looking for!

-These are a few of the most common techniques, or types, of therapy that you might run into, as well as when I recommend certain types vs. others.
-I hope it can be helpful for you!
+These are a few of the most common techniques, or types, of therapy that you might run into.

 CBT is short for Cognitive Behavioral Therapy, and it’s been very popular for several years now.
 I would bet that the vast majority of therapists, at least in the U.S., use elements of CBT.
 It revolves around the concept that what we think affects how we feel, which in turn affects what we do.

 It can be really helpful, as it helps you distinguish your thoughts, feelings, and actions, which usually run together for all of us.
 One critique of CBT is that it can feel a bit judgmental, as you end up frequently labeling your thoughts as negative or wrong.
 If the client and therapist are not vigilant about taking a non-judgmental stance, it’s easy to end up thinking you are wrong at your core, and not just your thoughts.